Flyard/locationsProject/README.md

 There are 2 roles: **user** and **admin**
 - **User**: it is the default role when signing up.
 You can only display and read details about the selected locations.
-- Admin: You have the same priviledges as user, but you can Create, Read, Update and Delete locations.
+- **Admin**: You have the same priviledges as user, but you can Create, Read, Update and Delete locations.

 ## 🔗 Link to website
 ---